-Features of Financial Institutions, Farmers'Associations and SRDI's Extension Service repaid after the harvest.
+Features of Financial Institutions, Farmers'Associations and SRDI's Extension Service

+In the population surveyed, farmers obtain agricultural credit through SRDI cooperatives, local lenders, and micro-finance institutions.
+Credits from the SRDI are often seeds and pesticides.
+These the latter are supposed to be repaid after the harvest.
 The rice farmers complain that the price recorded by the SRDI on the loan payment is so low (1300 Burundi Francs) compared to that of the local market (2200 Burundi Francs).
 Also, local lenders demand loan repayments at a high rate that rice farmers are unable to pay.
 However, we based ourselves on credit in monetary terms.